Death by burning: Eastern Roman Empire

 Under 6th-century Emperor Justinian I, the death penalty had been decreed for impenitent Manicheans, but a specific punishment was not made explicit.
 By the 7th century, however, those found guilty of "dualist heresy" could risk being burned at the stake.
 Those found guilty of performing magical rites, and corrupting sacred objects in the process, might face death by burning, as evidenced in a 7th-century case.
-In the 10th century AD, the Byzantines instituted death by burning for parricides, i.e. those who had killed their own relatives, replacing the older punishment of poena cullei, the stuffing of the convict in a leather sack along with a rooster, a viper, a dog and a monkey, and then throwing the sack into the sea.
+In the 10th century AD, the Byzantines instituted death by burning for parricides, i.e. those who had killed their own relatives, replacing the older punishment of poena cullei, the stuffing of the convict into a leather sack, along with a rooster, a viper, a dog and a monkey, and then throwing the sack into the sea.

 Medieval Inquisition and the burning of heretics

 The first recorded case of heretics being burnt in Western Europe in the Middle Ages occurred in 1022 at Orléans.
 Civil authorities burned persons judged to be heretics under the medieval Inquisition.
 Burning heretics had become customary practice in the latter half of the twelfth century in continental Europe, and death by burning became statutory punishment from the early 13th century.
 Death by burning for heretics was made positive law by Pedro II of Aragon in 1197.
 In 1224, Frederick II, Holy Roman Emperor, made burning a legal alternative, and in 1238, it became the principal punishment in the Empire.
-In Sicily, the punishment was made law in 1231, whereas in France, Louis IX made it binding law in 1270.
+In Sicily, the punishment was made law in 1231.

-In England at the start of the 15th century, the teachings of John Wycliffe and the Lollards began to be seen as a threat to the establishment, and draconic punishments started to be enacted.
-In 1401, Parliament passed the De heretico comburendo act, which can be loosely translated as "Regarding the burning of heretics."
+In England at the start of the 15th century, the teachings of John Wycliffe and the Lollards began to be seen as a threat to the establishment, and draconic punishments were enacted.
+In 1401, Parliament passed the De heretico comburendo Act, which can be loosely translated as "Regarding the burning of heretics."
 Lollard persecution would continue for over a hundred years in England.
 The Fire and Faggot Parliament met in May 1414 at Grey Friars Priory in Leicester to lay out the notorious Suppression of Heresy Act 1414, enabling the burning of heretics by making the crime enforceable by the justices of the peace.
 John Oldcastle, a prominent Lollard leader, was not saved from the gallows by his old friend King Henry V. Oldcastle was hanged and his gallows burned in 1417.
 Jan Hus was burned at the stake after being accused at the Roman Catholic Council of Constance (1414–18) of heresy.
-The ecumenical council also decreed that the remains of John Wycliffe, dead for 30 years, should be exhumed and burned.
-(This posthumous execution was carried out in 1428.)
+The council also decreed that the remains of John Wycliffe, dead for 30 years, should be exhumed and burned.
+This posthumous execution was carried out in 1428.